-If you report certain sex offenses to local or University Police, the police are required to notify you that your name will become a matter of public record unless confidentiality is requested.
-If you request that your identity be kept confidential, your name will not become a matter of public record and the police will not report your identity to anyone else at the University, including the Title IX Coordinator.
-University Police will, however, report the facts of the incident itself to the Title IX Coordinator being sure not to reveal to the Title IX Coordinator your name/identity, or compromise their own criminal investigation.
+If you report certain sex offenses to local or university police, the police are required to notify you that your name will become a matter of public record unless confidentiality is requested.11 If you request that your identity be kept confidential, your name will not become a matter of public record and the police will not report your identity to anyone else at the University, including the Title IX Coordinator.
+University police will, however, report the facts of the incident itself to the Title IX Coordinator being sure not to reveal to the Title IX Coordinator your name/identity, or compromise their own criminal investigation.

-The University is required by the federal Clery Act to report certain types of crimes (including certain sex offenses) in statistical reports.
-However, while the University will report the type of incident in the annual crime statistics report known as the Annual Security Report, your name/identity will not be revealed.
+The campus is required by the federal Clery Act to report certain types of crimes (including certain sex offenses) in statistical reports.
+However, while the University will